soo-park/organza/README.md

 #### 3. Install requirements

 Command: pip install -r requirements.txt
-Reason: all needed installations are saved in requirements.txt. pip is command for Python to pick up necessary packages and install them.
+Reason: all needed installations are saved in requirements.txt. pip is a command for Python to pick up necessary packages and install them.

 #### 4. Generate db

 Command: dropdb intranet; createdb intranet
 Reason: createdb command will generate the database that will store the data.
 The database is named "intranet" inside the model.py file. (if ERROR "Database "intranet" already exists" raised: dropdb intranet is needed.
-Just to make sure that there is no pre-existing db, you can always go with dropdb intranet)
+Just to make sure that there is no pre-existing DB, you can always go with dropdb intranet)
-Caution: this will delete the existing data from your db.
+Caution: this will delete the existing data from your DB.
 If you want to "add" data, and not start a new, do not do this.

 #### 5. Run model

 Command: python model.py
-Reason: the model will be a base template for your db
+Reason: the model will be a base template for your DB

 #### 6. Run seed.py

 Command: python seed.py
-Reason: generate stating point for your db for testing The test seed will fill data tables with 17000 employees with full data.
+Reason: generate starting point for your DB for testing The test seed will fill data tables with 17000 employees with full data.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/seed.gif?raw=true "Optional Title")

-#### 7. Check if the db is loaded correctly
+#### 7. Check if the DB is loaded correctly

 Command: psql intranet
          \dt
 Reason: you want to see if the tables are generated.
-If the are generated, a chart containing the list of them wil show.
+If the are generated, a chart containing the list of them will show.

 #### 8. Run server